dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateExternalTable.md

 This section presents examples of the `CREATE EXTERNAL TABLE` statement.

-This example creates an external table for a `PARQUET` file:
+This example creates an external table for the `PARQUET` data files in the `users/myName/myParquetData` directory, inferring the table schema from one data file in that directory:
 {: .body}

 <div class="preWrapperWide" markdown="1">